Simple ideas to work with a photographer to help get the inspiring images you want

 “The final quality of an image is generally determined by good collaboration, open communication and planning between the client and the photographer,” says Chris Shain, photographer and co principal of Images for Business.
 “Good planning really helps us to deliver just the right image – the one that truly inspires.”

-Stephen Antonopoulos, a partner with Chris in Images for Business, works with clients to prepare a simple checklist when talking to us about their next job.
+Images for Business works with clients to prepare a simple checklist when talking to us about their next job.
 A big part of the service we offer is to help our clients make all this work, Here’s a few ideas to consider in preparing for the next photo shoot.

 Who are the people to be photographed?
 Are they in the shot to give it scale and context, or are they to be prominent and the sole reason for the picture?
 If they are prominent, is there any relevant background information about the person that will help me understand what needs to be conveyed about them?
 Will you be getting permission from the subject or do I need to obtain usage consent from anyone being photographed?
 I love to have as much insight to the task as possible.